bd125/2022_Lin_Lab_Sleap_extension/README.md

 In folder TDT Circuits:
 lockin2_RZ5: To perform bilateral recording
-lockin_dualColor_RZ5: To perform dual color recording from the same site

 In folder Matlab Code:
 Extraction_dual_with_videos: To extract the data from TDT Tank